-- 3-4 garlic cloves finely chopped
+- 3 garlic cloves finely chopped

-- 1/3 cup chopped fresh parsley leaves
+- ⅓ cup chopped fresh parsley leaves or other herbs

-- 1/3 cup grated Parmesan cheese optional
+- ⅓ cup grated Parmesan cheese

-- 1/3 cup pine nuts 2 ounces
+- ⅓ cup pine nuts or other nuts 2 ounces

 - Salt and pepper to taste

 - Start by preparing your cauliflower.
 Snap off the green leaves from the head, then cut out the core with a sharp knife.
 If using a box grater, cut the head into quarters and grate on the large holes to create the rice.

 - If using a food processor, break the head into florets.
 Fit a food processor with the grating blade with large holes.
 Push the florets though the feed tube with the processor running.
 After grating, replace the grating blade with the steel knife and pulse the grated cauliflower a few times to create rice.